Directors

 Board of Advisors

-Dr. Heather Hallen-Adams – Associate Professor (Mycology), University of Nebraska
+Dr. Heather Hallen-Adams – Associate Professor (Mycology), University of Nebraska; North American Mycological Association, Chairperson – Toxicology Committee

 Matthew Foltz – University of Michigan, Herbarium Project Coordinator (Macrofungi TCN)

-Dr. Sister Marie Kopin – North American Mycological Association, Education and Toxicology Committees; Secretary, Michigan Mushroom Hunters Club; she has hunted mushrooms since she was 7 years old and is an emeritus retiree from Central Michigan University
+Dr. Sister Marie Kopin – North American Mycological Association, Co-Chair for the Education Committee; Michigan Mushroom Hunters Club Member; she has hunted mushrooms since she was 7 years old and is an emeritus retiree from Central Michigan University

 Dr. Dana Richter – Research Scientist II, School of Forest Resources and Environmental Science, Michigan Technological University